 Youth Mission Trip - Catholic Heart Work Camp

 Each summer a group of 30-40 High School youth and adults go on a week long mission trip somewhere within the US.
-Click here to check out information about this summer's Youth Mission Trip.
+Check out our High School Faith Formation page for information about the mission trip and other youth ministry events.
 For more information about the annual trip contact us at YouthMinistry@StJosephCommunity.org or 651-423-4402.

 Hand knit and crocheted prayer shawls are made by St. Joseph Community volunteers and then distributed to parishioners, and those in the community, suffering from illness, loss or in need of healing or consolation.
 The prayer shawls bring physical warmth and spiritual comfort to those in need.
 Each prayer shawl is blessed and prayed over before being distributed by the St. Joseph Community Pastoral Care team.